Project-HQ/HQ-Core/README.md

 ## Dockerize It

 [Tutorial Here](https://blog.semicolonsoftware.de/building-minimal-docker-containers-for-rust-applications/)

-Basically, you want to use rust-musl-builder to create a lightweight container with no dependencies.
+You will want to use rust-musl-builder to create a lightweight image with no dependencies.
+Once the image is built, run it like so:

-Once the image is built, run it like so: `docker run --env-file=./path/to/.env --rm --name hq-core -p 8080:8080 hq-core`
+`docker run --env-file=./path/to/.env --rm --name hq-core -p 8080:8080 hq-core`